../_images/openl2m_logo.png

 sudo add-apt-repository ppa:deadsnakes/ppa

-# install needed python 3.11 packages
+# install needed python 3.xx packages

-sudo apt install python3.11 python3.11-dev python3.11-venv
+sudo apt install python3.xx python3.xx-dev python3.xx-venv

 The excercise of installing from source is left to the reader!